hydrationdynamics/statsdict/README.rst

 Features
 --------

-* Save global run statistics to a JSON file suitable for use with a web service.
+Dictionary of per-run global statistics with uncertainties and units that can be saved to a JSON file, restored, updated, and queried.

 Requirements